 To date, over 1,400 alumni and parents have participated in 117 WashU Engage events and Common Reading Program book discussions.

 WashU Engage events encourage alumni to engage with their local communities.
-In 2019, over 350 alumni participated in 19 projects across the nation to understand and help address pressing social issues such as food insecurity.
+In 2019, over 350 alumni participated in 19 projects across the nation to understand and help address pressing social issues.

-Alumni and parents across the county are invited to join thought-provoking group discussions on WashU’s 2019 Common Reading Program selection, Hate: Why We Should Resist It with Free Speech, Not Censorship, by Nadine Strossen.
+Alumni and parents across the county are invited to join thought-provoking group discussions on WashU’s 2020 Common Reading Program selection, Weapons of Math Destruction, by Cathy O’Neil.

 Discover alumni groups and WashU Engage service opportunities in your city or region.